atyenoria/react-native-webrtc-janus-gateway/README.md

 - [x] Rerender my video view when publishing and unpublishing
 - [x] Switching camera works after recreating the session
 - [x] Connecting modal when creating session
+- [ ] Better handling the janus session by simple redux
+- [ ] Text Chat
 - [ ] Rich UI
 - [ ] Refactor index.js and janus.mobile.js
 - [ ] More Details about how to use this Documentation